Soybean planting depth matters

 Soybean seed can be planted up to 2 inches deep in sandy soils.

-Adjust your soybean planting equipment as soil and crop residue conditions change and dig up seed frequently to verify that it is placed at the intended depth and into at least 0.5 inches of moist soil.
+Adjust your soybean planting equipment as soil and crop residue conditions change and dig up seed frequently to verify that it is placed at the intended depth and into at least 0.5 inch of moist soil.

 This article was produced by the SMaRT project (Soybean Management and Research Technology).
 The SMaRT project was developed to help Michigan producers increase soybean yields and farm profitability.
 SMaRT is a partnership between MSU Extension and the Michigan Soybean Checkoff program.